top of page

 ENVY

-Owners can be who are indifferent about what a tenant wants inside their space as well as building amenities may eventually be sorry.
+Owners who are indifferent about what a tenant wants inside their space as well as building amenities may eventually be sorry.
 Don’t assume you know what your occupants want in their space experience or eventually you will be envious of other landlords who listen to those needs and end leasing to your “former” tenants.

 4.